 Introduction

-Understanding the Singleton Design Pattern
+What the Singleton Pattern Does

-A helpful analogy is an airport’s air traffic control tower.
-You don’t build a separate tower for every plane; every plane communicates with the same tower.
+A helpful analogy is an airport’s air traffic control tower: you don’t build a separate tower for every plane; every plane communicates with the same tower.
 The tower is the single source of truth.
 That’s the role a Singleton plays in an application.

-• Guarantee a single instance — typically by making the constructor private.
+- Guarantee a single instance, typically by making the constructor private.

-• Provide a global access point — usually a static method such as getInstance().
+- Provide a global access point, usually a static method such as getInstance().

-Key Characteristics
+Key characteristics:

-• One instance only: The class prevents creation of more than one instance.
+- One instance only: the class prevents creation of more than one instance.

-• Private constructor: Prevents direct instantiation by other classes.
+- Private constructor: prevents direct instantiation by other classes.

-• Global access point: A static method returns the single instance.
+- Global access point: a static method returns the single instance.

-• Self-contained lifecycle: The class manages its own instance.
+- Self-contained lifecycle: the class manages its own instance.

-Key takeaway: The Singleton enforces a single object and controlled global access so different parts of an application talk to the exact same instance.
+Key takeaway: the Singleton enforces a single object and controlled global access so different parts of an application talk to the exact same instance.

 Implementing Thread-Safe Singletons in Java

-Synchronized Method (works, but costly)
+Synchronized Method (correct, but costly)

 public class SynchronizedSingleton {